mwwhited-forks/dotnet-libs/Framework/Eliassen.AspNetCore.Mvc/docs/SearchQueryMiddleware.md

 by this engine are a common reusable pattern for writing queries that support searching, filtering, sorting and paging.
 This may be used directly in .Net or transparently as part of ASP.Net Core MVC Actions.

+## Known issues and suggested future features

+* Currently if filters are used NULL values are excluded.
+* Add the ability to recursively declare *OR* / *AND* FilterParameters

 ## Class Registration

 ### ASP.Net MVC